 The GPAS documents should be viewed as 'living documents'.
 The GPAS guidelines development, implementation and review should be seen not as a linear process, but as a cycle of interdependent activities.
 These in turn are part of a range of activities to translate evidence into practice, set standards and promote clinical excellence in patient care.

 Each of the GPAS chapters should be seen as independent but interlinked documents.
-Guidelines on the general provision of anaesthetic services are detailed in the GPAS chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.
+Guidelines on the general provision of anaesthetic services are detailed in the following chapters of GPAS: